Bad to the Bone (George Thorogood and the Destroyers album): Side two

 "Bad to the Bone" is a song written by Thorogood.
 It is often considered Thorogood's best song, and a staple of classic rock radio.
 The song was not popular upon release, however, its music video received recurrent appearances on MTV.
 The song's use in films, television, and commercials has since made it more popular.
+Thorogood wrote the song during their "50/50" tour, and first wanted Muddy Waters, and then Bo Diddley to record it, but both declined.
+The song was recorded in April 1982, and released as the second single from the album.